-Many people overlook the importance of fertilizing indoor plants.
-That's unfortunate because feeding is essential to keeping healthy, beautiful plants.
-Unlike an outdoor garden, where nature provides rain and plants can send new roots searching for food, the nutrients available to a houseplant are strictly limited by the amount of dirt in the pot and whatever else you give it.
+Too many people overlook the importance of fertilizing indoor plants.
+However, proper feedings are essential to grow healthy, beautiful plants.
+Unlike an outdoor garden, where nature provides rain and plants can send new roots searching for food, the nutrients available to a houseplant are strictly limited by the amount of soil in the pot and what you provide for supplemental feeding.

-- Liquid fertilizer.
-Liquid fertilizers are added to your watering can.
+Liquid fertilizers are diluted into water and applied with a watering can.
 Depending on label instructions, you might fertilize every time you water or every other time.
 The type of plant will also impact the frequency, as some—especially those with dramatic large blooms—may require more frequent feeding.
 Always research plant requirements to learn about their specific nutritional needs.
-Liquid fertilizer provides a steady supply of nutrients that you control.
+Liquid fertilizer provides a steady supply of nutrients that you can precisely control.
 It's easy to suspend feeding when the plant is dormant during the winter months, for example, or to increase feeding when the plant is sending up new growth.
 The disadvantage, however, is that you need to remember to do it every time.

-- Slow-release fertilizers.
-These products have quickly become favorites for many gardeners and professional growers, both indoor and out.
-Slow-release fertilizers, like Dynamite and Osmocote, are coated in time-release shells that slowly leech nutrients into the soil.
+These products have quickly become favorites for many gardeners and professional growers, both for indoor and outdoor plants.
+Slow-release fertilizers are coated in time-release shells that slowly leach nutrients into the soil.
 The individual pellets have coatings of different thicknesses that dissolve at different rates, so the actual release of the fertilizer is staggered over time.
-A single application of Dynamite can feed your plants for up to nine months, while Osmocote lasts about four months.
-Their main drawback is their price, but because they last so long, it evens out in the end.
+A single application can last between four and ninth months.
+The main drawback is the higher cost of slow-release fertilizer, but because it lasts so long, the cost balances out.

-All general-purpose fertilizers contain the basic macronutrients that plants need to grow, including nitrogen, phosphorous and potash.
-Each macronutrient has a special function:
+All general-purpose fertilizers contain the basic macronutrients that plants need to grow, including nitrogen, phosphorus, and potassium.
+Each macronutrient has a specific function:

 Specialty fertilizers, such as African violet fertilizers, contain optimized proportions of these nutrients for particular kinds of plants.

-In addition to these macronutrients, better quality fertilizers also contain micronutrients such as boron, magnesium, and manganese that will encourage healthier growth.
+In addition to these macronutrients, better-quality fertilizers also contain micronutrients such as boron, magnesium, and manganese that will encourage healthier growth.
 Study the fertilizer label to determine what nutrients it contains.